Regionalliga Nord: The league reform in 2012

-In October 2010, another reform of the Regionalligas was decided upon.
-The number of leagues was now expanded to five, with the Nordost clubs leaving the Regionalliga Nord to form their own Regionalliga Nordost once more.
-The new system came into operation at the start of the 2012–13 season.
+In October 2010, another reform of the Regionalligas expanded the number of leagues to five, with the Nordost clubs leaving the Regionalliga Nord to form their own Regionalliga Nordost once more.
+The new system came into operation in the 2012–13 season.
 It was also decided to limit the number of reserve teams per Regionalliga to seven.

 The league reform in 2019

 As four teams were relegated from the 3.
 Liga at the end of the 2018–19 season, the champions of the Regionalliga Nordost, Regionalliga Südwest and Regionalliga West were promoted directly to the 3.
 Liga and the remaining two champions, VfL Wolfsburg II of the Regionalliga Nord and Bayern Munich II of the Regionalliga Bayern, played a two-legged promotion play-off for the last promotion spot, which was won by Bayern Munich II.
-In 2020, the three direct promotion spots will go to the champions of the Regionalliga Südwest, Regionalliga Nord and Regionalliga Bayern, while the Nordost and the West champions participate in the play-off.
+In 2020, the three direct promotion spots went to the champions of the Regionalliga Südwest, Regionalliga Nord and Regionalliga Bayern, while the Nordost and the West champions participated in the play-off.
 This format was installed initially as a temporary solution until the DFB-Bundestag in September 2019 decided on a format that could have enabled all Regionalliga champions to be promoted.
-On that date, the Bundestag delegates voted to grant the Südwest and West champions two direct promotions indefinitely starting in 2021.
-A third direct promotion place will be assigned according to a rotation principle among the Regionalliga Nord, Nordost and Bavarian champions.
-The representatives from the two remaining Regionalligen will determine the fourth promoted club in two-legged play-offs.
+On that date, the Bundestag delegates voted to grant the Südwest and West champions two direct promotions indefinitely from 2021, with the third direct promotion place rotating between the Regionalliga Nord, Nordost and Bavarian champions.
+The representatives from the two remaining Regionalligen enter a two-legged play-offs to determine the fourth promotion place.